 - S-69.
 The response to social, environmental and economic determinants that act on people's health requires multisectoral approaches. - S-70.
 Providing a high level of protection to human health and moving towards sustainability requires partnerships between multiple sectors and collaborative and integrated approaches for action. - S-71.
 This reference paper contributes towards a consistent coverage of human health within an EIA, the delivery of the aims and purpose of the EIA Directive, and strategies to combat environment related disease as identified by the WHO (22). - S-72.
-It is a contribution to sustainable development and to ensuring a health level of protection of human health.
+For sustainable development including the SDGs (13) and the EU Green Deal (10) to be effective, health authorities need to play a more active role in EIA.
+The reference paper is a call to action for health authorities to engage with EIA so that the objective of EIA can be met.
+This means working with the wider determinants of health within the statutory EIA process 'to ensure a high level of protection of the environment and of human health'. - S-73.
+Health authorities should be involved at all stages in the EIA process.